 Using Oats Instead of Flour in Snickerdoodles

 This recipe uses a combination of oats and almond flour to form that perfectly fluffy cookie base.
-They work perfectly together, and any gluten-free guests to your table can enjoy them without worry!
-Process one cup of oats in your blender until a super-fine oat flour forms.
+They work perfectly together and any gluten-free guests at your table can enjoy them without worry!

 Baking with Super-Fine Almond Flour

-Aside from oats, super-fine almond flour from blanched whole almonds is the other base ingredient in these Vegan & Gluten-Free Snickerdoodles.
+Aside from oats, super-fine almond flour from blanched whole almonds is the other base ingredient in these holiday cookies.
 In addition to being full of comforting, nutty flavor, almonds are also really good for you.
 They are low in carbohydrates, high in protein, and they also offer a good source of fiber, healthy fats, vitamin E and magnesium.
-Almonds provide iron and calcium!
-I'm a huge fan.
+Almonds also provide iron and calcium!

-These cookies are sweetened with Sprouts Brand Organic Maple Syrup.
+These cookies are sweetened with maple syrup.
 This keeps them free of refined sugar, and a little bit goes a long way.
-My recipe for Vegan & Gluten-Free Snickerdoodles makes 12 cookies, with just ¼ cup of maple syrup in the whole recipe.
+My recipe makes 12 cookies using just ¼ cup of maple syrup in the whole batch.

-Keep your Vegan & Gluten-Free Snickerdoodle Cookies in an airtight container at room temperature for up to 5 days.
+If you showed proper restraint and managed to have leftover cookies, store them in an airtight container at room temperature for up to 5 days.
 You can also double the recipe and freeze some for later!
+If freezing, allow them to thaw fully at room temperature for best results to restore their chewy texture.

 More Vegan & Gluten-Free Cookie Recipes